1. Gautama Buddha was born in __________.

 Explanation: It includes right view, right resolve, right speech, right conduct, etc.

-16. The “Middle Path” in Buddhism means:
+16. The “Middle Path” in Buddhism means__________.

 A) Balance between extreme indulgence and asceticism